Gallop-Lab/gallop-lab.github.io/3_people.md

     about: I enjoy spending time with my family and my dog.
     picture: julia_profile.jpg

-  - name: Iris Jarsch
-    cv: |
-      **Position**: ERC Research Associate, joined the lab in August 2014.
-      **Previous positions**: Diploma in Genetics at LMU Munich; Dr. rer. nat. in the laboratory of Thomas Ott, LMU, Munich, studying the role of remorin proteins and membrane compartmentalisation in plant defence.
-    research: Discovering functional connections between the components of the filopodial tip complex.
-    about: I like sports, travelling, cooking, meeting friends and spending time out in nature.
-    picture: iris-profile.jpg

-  - name: Hanae Shimo
-    cv: |
-      **Position**: Funai Overseas Scholarship PhD student (Biochemistry), joined the lab in September 2014.
-      **Previous positions**: M.S. in Systems Biology at Keio University
-    research: Investigating the molecular architecture of filopodia-like structures using super-resoultion microscopy
-    about: I enjoy traveling, photography, and playing guitar.
-    picture: hanae-profile.jpg

   - name: Jonathan Gadsby
     cv: |
       **Position**: ERC Research Associate, joined the lab in January 2015.